catseye/SixtyPical/doc/SixtyPical.md

     }

 Routines may call only routines previously defined in the program source.
-Thus, recursive routines are not allowed.
+Thus, directly recursive routines are not allowed.
+(However, routines may also call routines via vectors, which are dynamically assigned.
+In this case, there is, for the time being, no check for recursive calls.)

 For a SixtyPical program to be run, there must be one routine called `main`.
 This routine is executed when the program is run.